Thaleia18/Disputes_and_complains_regarding_financial_services/README.md

 After every complain consumers can start a dispute.
 This is the first approach.

 ## Consumer data notebook

 ### Exploratory analysis.
+From the exploratory analysis I found a lot of findings:
+- A lot of null values from disputes:
+   - Products with no data about disputes
+   - Companies with no data about siputes
+   - Cases still in progress.
+- I didnt find any patter that indicated that a feature was a key to predict disputes.
+- I decided dont use date and locations features, since seems like all the dates and locations have the same rate of dispute vs non disputes.
+Also all these were categorical variables that just add more complexity to the models.
+- Most of my data is about non-disputes.
 ### Featuring ingeneering
+I used just the data with non null values for dispute.
+Create a model to predict if the customer will have the option to start a dispute is another interesteing issue.
+Now I will focus in: having the option to start a dispute, will a customer start a dispute??

+I processd all the categorical variables, in some of them they had thousands of unique values so I grouped them in categories.
+Number of features for basic model= 90

 ### Unbalanced class and setting simple models.